cefsharp/CefSharp/README.md

 If you have a simple question please start by asking it on [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/cefsharp/CefSharp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).
 Please keep the `Issue Tracker` for **Bugs** only please!
 Before submitting a `PR` please read [CONTRIBUTING](https://github.com/cefsharp/CefSharp/blob/master/CONTRIBUTING.md)

 [Stackoverflow](http://stackoverflow.com/questions/tagged/cefsharp) as always is a useful resource, you can post your more complex issues here.
-The [CefSharp Google Group](https://groups.google.com/forum/#!forum/cefsharp) is **no longer active**.
-It is however a useful resource for archived questions/answers.

 ## Branches & Forks